ezart/merle/README.md

 Put your **Thing** on the **Internet** with Merle.

-Merle uses the Go programming language and javascript.
+Merle uses the Go programming language (https://golang.org/).

 ## Installation